Visual documents need an AI-native source.

 Chrome polyfill

-Open .vmd files in Chrome and inspect source, diagnostics, and render modes.
+Open .vmd files in Chrome and inspect source, diagnostics, and render modes before browser-native support exists.

 VS Code extension

-Author VMD with snippets, syntax highlighting, validation, and live preview.
+Author VMD with snippets, syntax highlighting, validation, live preview, and visual-lossless guardrails.

-Render, validate, build galleries, and run Playwright visual fidelity checks.
+Render, validate, build galleries, package extensions, and run visual fidelity checks from repeatable commands.

 vmd validate samples/visual-lossless-dashboard.vmd --strict npm run test:chrome npm run verify:visual-fidelity -- --source-dir ./design-artifacts